 The information contained in the Queensland Child Death Register is based on death registration data from the Queensland Registry of Births, Deaths and Marriages (RBDM).
 The Births, Deaths and Marriages Registration Act 2003 provides the registrar must give notice of the registration of all child deaths to the Principal Commissioner.
-The data provided include:
+The data provided includes:

 - death registration number

 - child's name

-- child's date and place of birth
+- · child's date and place of birth

-- child's usual place of residence
+- · child's usual place of residence

-&lt;sup>1 Section 48A (details of stillborn children are not included in the information given to the QFCC).

 - child's age

 - child's sex

 - child's occupation, if any

 - child's Aboriginal or Torres Strait Islander status

-- duration of the last illness, if any, had by the child
+- · duration of the last illness, if any, had by the child

 - date and place of death

-- · cause of death, and
+- cause of death

-- mode of dying.
+- mode of dying

-The RBDM also provides the QFCC with birth registration data for linked birth/death records.
+- birth registration data.2

 To the extent practicable, this information is provided within 30 days after the death is registered.
-Where the death is a natural death (due to diseases or morbid conditions), and a Cause of Death Certificate is issued by a medical practitioner, only death and birth registration data (as outlined above) are available for analysis.
-In coronial cases, additional information on the death is available.
+If the death is not reported to a coroner (that is, a natural cause death for which a cause of death certificate is issued by a medical practitioner), only the listed items are available for analysis.
+Additional information is available for coronial cases.